[Block//Start Date %M j%+0] - [Block//End Date %M j, Y%+0]

 Gratuity for photography guide and local guides.
 Please refer to our FAQ section for more details about gratuities

-Trip Insurance & Medical Evacuation Insurance (required) - see plans here.
+Trip Insurance & Medical Evacuation Insurance (recommended) - see plans here.

 Most meals included – (B,L,D) denotes Breakfast, Lunch, Dinner